Prajchin/TDS_P1/README.md

-TDS_Toronto_P1
-Project Overview
-This project analyzes GitHub data from Toronto-based users with over 100 followers to identify trends in engagement, popular programming languages, and key contributing companies.
-Data was collected via the GitHub API, focusing on user and repository metrics, with the aim of providing insights for developers and companies in Toronto’s GitHub community.
+#TDS_Toronto_P1

-Data Collection
+#Data Collection
-Scope: Scraped user and repository data from GitHub for Toronto-based users with more than 100 followers.
+#Scope: Scraped user and repository data from GitHub for Toronto-based users with more than 100 followers.
 Source: GitHub API.
-Key Insights
+#Key Insights
-Top Contributors by Company: Certain companies show a significant presence on GitHub, indicated by their high volume of public contributions:
+#Top Contributors by Company: Certain companies show a significant presence on GitHub, indicated by their high volume of public contributions:

 GarnerCorp: 2,085 repositories
 Shopify: 1,455 repositories